 Lean body tissue, like our bones and muscle, have a higher water and electrolyte content compared to fat, so lean tissue has a greater conductivity, which means that the electrical current passes through it easier.

-The term that’s used is electrical impedance (i.e. blocking) and the lower the reading of electrical impedance, the higher the lean body mass of that individual when we're talking about BIA scan results
+The term that’s used is the electrical impedance (i.e. blocking) and the lower the reading of electrical impedance, the higher the lean body mass of that individual when we're talking about BIA scan results

 Depending on how many points of your body are touching the machine, will dictate completely different results.